raganwald-deprecated/faux/doc/writing.md

 **methods step by step**

-> WARNING: WHile the following documentation is technically correct, Faux now has a new feature, *calculations*, that replaces almost all of the need for writing method steps.
+> WARNING: While the following documentation is technically correct, Faux now has a new feature, *calculations*, that replaces almost all of the need for writing method steps.
 Calculations will be documented [Real Soon Now][rsn]
 [rsn]: https://secure.wikimedia.org/wiktionary/en/wiki/RSN

 If you're writing server and client together, you can make one suit the other.
 But you may need to munge things a bit to make everything work.
 Alas, this is our lot as programmers.
 We dream at night of building towers of pure logic, but we spend our days mating copper wire with knob-and-tube wiring or re-routing plumbing around a building's extension.